andreww2012/mongoose-zod/README.md

       friends: z.number().int().min(1).array().optional(),
       // Making the field optional
       status: z.enum(['😊', '😔', '🤔']).optional(),
-      // Use this special method to use special (Buffer, ObjectId, ...) and custom (Long, ...) types
+      // Use this function to use special (Buffer, ObjectId, ...) and custom (Long, ...) types
       avatar: zodMongooseCustomType('Buffer'),
     }),
     // Default values set with zod's .default() are respected